The Big Design History

 The technological era

 Norman Foster, Renzo Piano in architecture, Mario Bellini, Richard Sapper in industrial design celebrate the beauty of technology.
-High-Tech reveals structures, valorizes industrial materials, and makes technical performance an innovative aesthetic language.
+High-Tech reveals structures, values industrial materials and makes technical performance an innovative aesthetic language.

 - Materials: Steel, aluminum, glass, composites, industrial finishes

-- Principle: Apparent structure, celebration of technique, technological minimalism
+- Principle: Visible structure, celebration of technique, technological minimalism

 - Objects: IBM laptop, Artemide lamps, Alias furniture